 More information and to book: St James Club Morgan Bay

 The scene: Named after the island’s prolific spice plantations, this luxe seaside escape (voted #1 in the Caribbean by TripAdvisor) is at the southern end of the showstopping Grand Anse Beach on the island’s south-western coast.
 The airport is a short drive away.

 The sleep: The 64 suites all delight with classy Caribbean décor, breezy outdoor terraces with daybeds, and private gardens filled with lemon, almond, and sea-grape trees.
 For more opulence, book one of the beachfront suites that have private plunge pools, four-poster canopy beds, bathrooms with whirlpool tubs, hammocks, and vast amounts of living space.
 Amenities include flatscreen TVs with DVD players, minibars, and tea and coffee-making facilities.

 The stay: With its lovely pool, amazing restaurant, watersports centre, gym, tennis court, and new beachside yoga pavilion, this idyllic retreat delivers on every level.
 There’s also a sublime spa for treatments using local herbs and spices as well as organic Grenadian chocolate, a hair salon for cutting and colouring, and a kids’ club for children aged 3 to 12 years.
-Please note that the hotel is closed from 29.08.2020 until 30.09.2020 for refurbishments and upgrades.

 More information and to book: Spice Island